aakashwalji/Amazon-Clone/README.md

-This is my first clone Website
+This is my first Clone Website.